---

 Are there part time jobs available to undergraduates?

 Yes, many departments on campus need part time computer help.
 Some students work in the computer center as consultants.
-There is an incubator center on campus which provides office space and other support for small companies started by RPI faculty staff and students, and these companies always have lots of positions for good software development people.
+There is an incubator center on campus which provides office space and other support for small companies started by RPI faculty, staff and students, and these companies always have lots of positions for good software development people.

 Are there co-op opportunities for Computer Science majors?

 There are many positions available for Computer Science majors in the co-op program.
-Students typically work for a semester and a summer with a large firm such as IBM, GE, or Microsoft assisting in their software development.
+Students typically work for a semester and a summer with a large firm such as IBM, GE, Microsoft, Google, or Cisco assisting in their software development.
 This is a popular program because, in addition to earning money, it allows students to apply the knowledge that they have acquired in the classroom to "real world" problems.
 Students can get assistance in finding co-op positions through the Co-op Office of the Career Development Center.

 What is the job market like for Computer Science majors?